-- Clinical Quality Improvers demonstrated at least 15% improvement for each CQM from 2018 to 2019. - Access Enhancer Awards recognized health centers that increased the total number of patients served and the number of patients receiving comprehensive services between 2018 and 2019. - Health Disparities Reducer Awards recognized health centers that met or exceeded the Healthy People 2020 goals, or made at least a 10% improvement across different racial/ethnic groups between 2018 and 2019. - Advancing Health Information Technology (HIT) for Quality Awards recognized health centers that optimized HIT services for advancing telehealth, patient engagement, interoperability, and collection of social determinants of health to increase access to care and advance quality of care between 2018 and 2019. - Patient-Centered Medical Home Recognition recognized health centers with patient-centered medical home (PCMH) recognition in one or more delivery sites.

-Federal Grant Supports Care for Pregnant, Postpartum Women With Histories of Substance Use Disorders and expand family-based addiction treatment and other services for pregnant and postpartum women with histories of substance use disorders.
+• Clinical Quality Improvers demonstrated at least 15% improvement for each CQM from 2018 to 2019.
+Wheeler use these awards to improve the quality, efficiency, and value of the health care they provide. - Access Enhancer Awards recognized health centers that increased the total number of patients served and the number of patients receiving comprehensive services between 2018 and 2019. - Health Disparities Reducer Awards recognized health centers that met or exceeded the Healthy People 2020 goals, or made at least a 10% improvement across different racial/ethnic groups between 2018 and 2019. - Advancing Health Information Technology (HIT) for Quality Awards recognized health centers that optimized HIT services for advancing telehealth, patient engagement, interoperability, and collection of social determinants of health to increase access to care and advance quality of care between 2018 and 2019. - Patient-Centered Medical Home Recognition recognized health centers with patient-centered medical home (PCMH) recognition in one or more delivery sites.
+Federal Grant Supports Care for Pregnant, Postpartum Women With Histories of Substance Use Disorders Wheeler to Serve New Britain, Bristol, and Surrounding Communities A three-year, \$2.7 million federal grant from the Substance Abuse and Mental Health Services Administration (SAMHSA) to the Connecticut Department of Mental Health and Addiction Services (DMHAS) will facilitate and expand family-based addiction treatment and other services for pregnant and postpartum women with histories of substance use disorders.
 Wheeler will receive \$337,500 annually for three years, and is partnering with DMHAS on this pilot program entitled, "PROUD: Parents Recovering from Opioid Use Disorders."

-Wheeler to Serve New Britain, Bristol, and Surrounding Communities
+Wheeler will serve individuals in New Britain, Bristol, and surrounding communities.
+Connecticut is one of five PROUD grantees nationally.
+Serving Communities COVID-19 Testing Offered for Patients and the Public During the summer and fall, Wheeler's Family Health & Wellness Center teams launched and expanded COVID-19 virus testing, offering drive-through and walk-up services for the public at 43 Woodland Street, Hartford, and 855 Lakewood Road, Waterbury.
+Virus and antibody testing also is available for patients at Wheeler's community health centers in Bristol, Hartford, New Britain, and Waterbury.
+Partnerships with Hartford Public Schools and Bristol Public Schools have expanded testing through various schools in both cities, and a collaboration with Bristol Housing Authority provides on-site testing to resident communities in Bristol.
+For information about our testing services, visit WheelerClinic.org/Covid-Testing.